OpenRCT2/OpenRCT2/readme.md

   - Desktop development with C++

 ### macOS:
-- Xcode Command Line Tools
+- Xcode Command Line Tools (Xcode is not supported for compiling)
 - [Homebrew](https://brew.sh)
 - CMake (available through Homebrew)

 ### Linux:
 - sdl2 (only for UI client)